DISTINGUISHED MAJORS PROGRAM IN RELIGIOUS STUDIES

 - Admission into the program will be evaluated by the Committee on Undergraduate Studies.

 - The student must complete all 30 credits required for the regular major, including the Majors’ Seminar, RELG 4500.

 - At least 12 of these credits (generally four courses) must be in the student’s primary concentration.

-- In addition to the 30 credits required for the major, students must take RELG 4800 Research Methods in Religious Studies and RELG 4900 Distinguished Majors Thesis.
+- In addition to the 30 credits required for the major, students must take RELG 4800 Crafting a Research Project in Religious Studies and RELG 4900 Distinguished Majors Thesis.
 In RELG 4800, students write a thesis proposal outlining the central question(s) of the thesis, its methods, and its sources.
 Students also compile an annotated bibliography of works relevant to the thesis.
 RELG 4900 is an independent study in which each student works with a faculty advisor to write the Distinguished Majors Thesis.